chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose.md

 The above video demonstrates how to open the *Cellpose-napari* plugin, segment your image, and adjust its parameters.
 If you would like a more detailed [explanation of each parameter](cellpose-parameters.md), proceed to the next part of this lesson.

 :::{note}
-Because napari cannot export an image's mask at this time, we must use FIJI for this.
+Because napari can't export an image's mask at this time, we must use FIJI for this.
 The final part of this lesson covers [segmenting your image](cellpose-FIJI.md) with *cellpose-napari*, then using FIJI to refine, export, and analyze your image's mask.
 :::

 ## Supporting materials